UNI CHECKLIST. WHAT TO TAKE.

 So, your baby is off to Uni?
 Mine too!
 How did that even happen?
 It’s only ten minutes since they started school, isn’t it?

-I must admit, last year, the shopping all felt a bit last minute.
-Not that that mattered really- as long as you have a car full of stuff for moving in day, it doesn’t matter if you bought it the month before, or the day before, I guess!
+I must admit, last time, the shopping all felt a bit last minute.
+Not that that mattered really- as long as you have a car full of stuff for moving in day, it doesn’t matter if you bought it the month before, or the day before.

-Anyway – I thought that with two of them off, that I’d write you a list of essentials for a first year student, off to Freshers and to stay in Halls.
-It won’t have EVERYTHING on it, as clothes are fairly obvious.
-(Just remember the season will change while they are there)
+I thought that I’d write you a list of essentials for a first year student, off to Freshers and to stay in Halls.
+It won’t have everything on it, as clothes are fairly obvious.
+Just remember the season will change while they are there and if they are travelling home under their own steam at some point, a coat is vital even if it’s boiling on moving day and or they wouldn’t be seen dead in one any other time.
+One of ours found this out the hard way after shivering on the station platform for an hour in the rain and dark after missing his connection at Woking.

 Consider what to take the clothes in?
 A suitcase?
 A big squishy bag like the huge ones you by for a few quid in markets?
 Will you be taking the suitcase home?
 Will your son or daughter be travelling back home for visits on a train?
 Dragging a massive suitcase across the country on a train isn’t any fun, so if they are planning on popping home, I’d leave them with a carry on size suitcase and a back pack.

 Don’t splash out on posh stuff.
 Most of it won’t make it through till Year 2 anyway!
-If it comes back home, think of it as a bonus!
+If it comes back home, think of it as a bonus (or as a load of toxic kit that needs to be approached with caution and fumigated)

 Some Halls will often supply stuff like kettles and toasters and a microwave, so definitely check that with the uni.